404mahdi/8086_Uni_Cafe_Inventory_Management/README.md

 ## Author Notes

 This project demonstrates fundamental assembly language programming concepts including memory management, I/O operations, and algorithmic implementation at the hardware level.
 The system provides practical experience with low-level programming while solving a real-world business problem.

-## License

-Academic project for educational purposes - Course 341, Fall 2025

----

-_For questions or issues, please consult course materials or contact the instructor._